-Program Location: Germany, Switzerland, United Kingdom
+Program Location: Germany, Switzerland, Italy

 The goal of this program is to provide students with an immersive experience in comparative healthcare.
 Europe was chosen due to the high quality of its healthcare systems.
 Studying in European countries will provide students with a first-hand view of different methods of delivering and financing healthcare.
 Guest lectures from healthcare professionals, site visits to healthcare facilities, and cultural experiences will all contribute to student learning.

 Students are required to register for a 3 credit-hour course in Comparative Healthcare Systems, HPAM 7650 for graduate students or HPAM 3650 for undergraduate students.
 There are no pre-requisite requirements.
 The course will be taught by UGA faculty, Dr. Clack.
 The course will also include guest lectures from local public health experts and guided tours to healthcare facilities in each country.

 *This is a working itinerary and is subject to change.